 - 20.2.3.
 To date, there is no regulatory guidance on how to consider MAD within the context of an EIA.
-However, the assessment takes account of guidance noted in Section 20.3 of this Chapter.
+However, the assessment takes account of guidance noted in Section 20.3.
 The assessment of MAD has been achieved through a review of available documentation and regulatory requirements.
 The assessment does not involve assessment from 'first principles' as it is recognised that existing legislation and health and safety requirements already identify risks and help to protect human beings and the environment. - 20.2.4.
-The assessment presents any identified risks along with whether these are managed to be ALARP or require further precautionary mitigation actions beyond those already integrated into the design and execution of the EMG2 Project. - 20.2.5.
+The assessment presents any identified risks along with whether these are managed to be ALARP or require further precautionary mitigation actions beyond those already integrated into the design and execution of the Scheme.

+- 20.2.5.
 The potential for identified relevant MAD to result in a significant adverse environmental effect have been evaluated using a risk-based approach.
 The approach has considered the environmental consequences of a MAD, the likelihood of these consequences occurring, considering planned design and embedded mitigation, and the acceptability of the subsequent risk to the relevant receptor.
 The following process has been applied to each of the MAD categories included for assessment:

-- Identifying risks;
+- · identifying risks;

-- Screening these risks;
+- screening these risks;

-- Defining the impact;
+- · defining the impact;

-- Assessing the risk; and
+- assessing the risk; and

-- Appraising risk management options.
+- · appraising risk management options.